AN ACT RELATIVE TO BACKGROUND CHECKS

-Individuals who have begun service for their school employer on or after July 1, 2013, must submit their fingerprints for national and state criminal background checks to be performed once the system is established during the 2013- 2014 school year, according to the process created by the Commonwealth and according to the schedule established by DESE.
+Individuals who have begun service for their school employer on or after July 1, 2013, are being required to submit their fingerprints for national and state criminal background checks according to the process created by the Commonwealth and according to the schedule established by the Department of Elementary and Secondary Education.
 CORI checks continue to be required at least once every three years for current or prospective school employees who might have direct and unmonitored contact with children.

 6. Who will be taking my fingerprints?

 The Massachusetts Executive Office of Public Safety and Security (EOPSS) selected as the vendor Billerica, Mass.-based MorphoTrust, which has experience in scheduling, taking and processing of fingerprints for various purposes.
-MorphoTrust will collect the fingerprints at sites to be identified around the state and will transmit the fingerprints electronically to the appropriate law-enforcement authorities.
+MorphoTrust is collecting the fingerprints at sites around the state and transmitting the fingerprints electronically to the FBI and the Massachusetts State Police.

 7. Who will be performing this background check?

-The FBI will be performing the national criminal background check.
+The FBI will be performing the national criminal background check and the Massachusetts State Police will be performing the statewide criminal background check.
 The results will be transmitted to the Massachusetts Department of Criminal Justice Information Services (DCJIS).
 DCJIS will be responsible for ensuring that any information contained in the record is consistent with Massachusetts Criminal Offender Record Information (CORI) requirements and for sending the results to school employers.

 8. Where will the fingerprinting take place?